How Long Does Workers’ Comp Take? (A 2024 Guide)

 If it’s impossible for them to claim that because you have a contract, they may try claiming that you caused your own injuries.
 And if you don’t present sufficient evidence, they could deny you based on that as well.

 Sometimes, it may even be your employer who claims your injury was not work-related or that your injuries only happened because you broke company protocols.
-In all of these instances, you need a lawyer to help you.
+In all of these instances, you need a lawyer to help gather evidence or even file a lawsuit.

 How a Workers’ Compensation Lawyer Can Help You